KingTheSim/blockchain_project/README.md

 23.04.2023
 Added the option for users to upload data, label it and for it to be processed.
 Created my first HTML, thus giving that option a GUI.
 Currently the uploading works, but the federated_learning.py has to be reworked so that it can work with different kinds of data.
 Also, reworked the endpoints.
 Now, to upload, the endpoint is: http://127.0.0.1:5000/api/v1/upload; to mine a block the endpoint is: http://127.0.0.1:5000/api/v1/blocks/mine; (The mining is now done after the uploading, so the endpoint will be internal and not ment for users); to display the blockchain the endpoint is: http://127.0.0.1:5000/api/v1/blocks; and to check the blockchain validity the endpoint is: http://127.0.0.1:5000/api/v1/blocks/validity.
 Again, the uploading and mining is currently broken, it doesn't work.

+28.12.2023
+Started moving the Blockchain part of my project to Rust.
+I created a Block and Blockchain structs.
+I have functions for new blocks and chains and for calculating hashes.